FlamJamCamCode/Crucible/foundations/24 nss.md

 What matters isn't preventing concentration of will but enabling its constructive expression:

 **Each sovereignty represents**:
-- A particular "color" of will made manifest
+- A particular "color" of will made manifest, purely that colour, so that we may see also exactly what that colour is like.
+Purity and bigotted harsh discrimination made ultimate diversity of the world enrichment mechanism.
-- A solution to specific forms of thrownness
+- A solution to specific forms of thrownness or alternative as if "new thrownness" attempts.
 - An experiment in human flourishing
 - A beacon for those who resonate

-When millions of such visions compete through rallying rather than conquest:
+When millions of such visions compete stubbornly tight to THAT WILL of their Sovereign (♣ or ♦) through rallying rather than conquest:
-- True pluralism emerges
+- True pluralism emerges (Preference for ♣ promotes true human diversity.
+Preference to ♦ can be engineered to promote non-human willed diversity.
+Like "The Compromise emergences" or other esoteric functions of ♣s aggregations or system guessing.
+That may become willed by experiencing it and emoting very well with it.)
 - Genuine choice becomes real
-- Escape from universal thrownness
+- Escape from being locked to ones thrownness
 - Human potential unleashes

 ### 19.8 Breaking the Races to Bottom

-NSS breaks locked positions through multiple mechanisms:
+NSS and its contextual systems breaks locked positions through multiple mechanisms:

 **Infrastructure Liberation**:
 When basic needs cost ~0, the pressure to accept bad deals evaporates:
-- Don't need 30-year mortgage when housing costs approach marginal
+- Don't need 30-year mortgage when housing costs approach marginal; And why even own a house?
+Many will probably choose to move between Triads and experience many 'lives' before deciding such a high-investment as building a Triad of your own or having a house constructed according to their vision and in harmony with the place and people.
 - Don't accept soul-crushing job when basics are covered
 - Don't participate in races that diminish everyone
+- Base-sustenance version of pragma-love mating/partnering is removed for those having adopted the system. ("I married him/her to have a place to sleep and eat and see my children no longer suffer from such want nor fear starving" You may say that I'm a dreamer.
+But where would we be if no one did.)

 **Multiple Worlds Available**:
 The Crucible ensures you're not thrown into one world but can choose among thousands: